easonchai/hacktoberfest-challenge-2/README.md

 - [x] Example fix, copy this as a template!

 ## Getting Started 🗺️
-- There are 5 bugs 🕷️ found in the source code of the Python project.
+- There are 5 bugs 🕷️ found in the source code of the HTML/CSS project.
 Find it, solve it, and open a PR!
 - There are **additional freebie pull requests** you can claim by modifying this README file and:
     - Add instructions
     - Fix typos